-Business Process Outsourcing: Business process outsourcing occurs when an organization turns over the management of a business function, such as accounts payable, purchasing, payroll or information technology, to a third party.
+Business Process Outsourcing ("BPO"): Business process outsourcing occurs when an organization turns over the management of a business function, such as accounts payable, purchasing, payroll, or information technology, to a third party.

 Byte (Binary Term): A Byte is the basic measurement of most computer data and consists of 8 bits.
 Computer storage capacity is generally measured in bytes.
 Although characters are stored in bytes, a few bytes are of little use for storing a large amount of data.
 Therefore, storage is measured in larger increments of bytes.
-See Kilobyte, Megabyte, Gigabyte, Terabyte, Petabyte, Exabyte, Zettabyte and Yottabyte (listed here in order of increasing volume).
+See Kilobyte, Megabyte, Gigabyte, Terabyte, Petabyte, Exabyte, Zettabyte, Yottabyte, Brontobyte, and Geopbyte (listed here in order of increasing volume).

-Cache: A dedicated, high speed storage location that can be used for the temporary storage of frequently used data.
+Cache: A dedicated, high speed storage location that can be used for the storage of frequently used data.
 As data may be retrieved more quickly from cache than the original storage location, cache allows applications to run more quickly.
 Web site contents often reside in cached storage locations on a hard drive.

-Caching: The temporary storage of frequently-used data to speed access.
+Caching: The storing of frequently-used data to speed access.
 See also Cache.

-CAD (Computer Aided Design): The use of a wide range of computer-based tools that assist engineers, architects and other design professionals in their design activities.
+CAD (Computer Aided Design): The use of a wide range of computer-based tools that assist engineers, architects, and other design professionals in their design activities.

 Case De-Duplication: Eliminates duplicates to retain only one copy of each document per case.
 For example, if an identical document resides with three custodians, only the first custodian's copy will be saved.
+Also known as Cross Custodial De-Duplication, Global De-Duplication or Horizontal De-Duplication.
 See De-Duplication.